Parzival-07/LangOS/README.md

 - Metadata policy: `last_access` and `last_modified` are computed using meta fields; `updated:` changes on content edits, UNDO, and REVERT; `accessed:` is updated on reads/streams.
 - Writer implies reader: granting write automatically grants read; INFO and VIEW reflect this.
 - Sentence locking: WRITE operates on 0-based sentence indices parsed by [.!?] separators; whitespace after punctuation belongs to the sentence.
-- STREAM protocol: client requests header, then SS streams raw bytes and terminates with `STOP\n`.
+- STREAM protocol: client sends a `CMD_STREAM` request; SS responds with `CMD_ACK` whose `payload_size` equals the total byte length of the file, then streams exactly that many bytes.
+This avoids any sentinel-collision issues.

 ## Examples